Skip to content

 Chicago's Business Environment Fosters Data Centers

-Chicago’s central positioning makes it an excellent spot for businesses needing colocation support.
-Because it has a bustling and diverse economy, the city’s colocation market serves a global audience beyond North America.
+Chicago's central positioning makes it an excellent spot for businesses needing colocation support.
+Because it has a large and diverse economy, the city's colocation market serves customers well beyond North America.
+World Business Chicago describes Chicagoland as the nation's centerpoint and one of the most globally connected cities.

-With a population of over 2.7 million, Chicago is the third-largest city in the United States.
+With a population of over 2.72 million, Chicago is the third-largest city in the United States.
 It occupies a central geographic position, making it a prime location for businesses from the East and West coasts.
-In the Midwest, the city is the center of important sectors like finance, transportation, telecommunications, and agriculture.
-The state’s government also offers lucrative tax breaks to data centers.
+In the Midwest, the city remains a major center for sectors such as finance and insurance, transportation and logistics, manufacturing, and food and agriculture.
+The state government also offers meaningful tax breaks to data centers.

-To qualify for an exemption of over ten years, these centers must make an investment exceeding $250 million in total and create at least 20 jobs.
-All in all, Chicago’s tax breaks allow hyperscalers, cloud providers, and customers to save on additional data center costs.
+To qualify for exemptions that can last up to 20 years, these centers must make a total capital investment of at least $250 million over 60 months and create at least 20 full-time or full-time-equivalent jobs.
+All in all, Chicago's tax breaks can help hyperscalers, cloud providers, and customers cut data center costs.

 Chicago colocation data center